josmar-crwdstffng/angular/aio/tools/stackblitz-builder/README.md

 }
 ```

-Here you can specify a description for the stackblitz, some tags and also a files array where you can specify extra files to add or to ignore.
+Here you can specify a description for the stackblitz, some elements and also a files array where you can specify extra files to add or to ignore.

 ## Executing the stackblitz generation